 We believe research and development efforts are essential to our ability to successfully deliver innovative products that address the current and emerging customer, particularly as the power management/infrastructure market evolves.
 Our research and development team works closely with our marketing and sales teams, IT channel partners, and OEMs to define product requirements that address specific market needs.
-Our research and development expenses were \$4.2 million, \$3.4 million and \$4.7 million in 2009, 2010 and 2011, respectively.
-We anticipate our research and development expenditures in 2012 will increase compared to 2011 as we finalize development of our next-generation UPS products and as we broaden our product portfolio, but will decrease as a percentage of sales in the future as our revenues grow.
-As of December 31, 2011, our research, development and engineering teams consisted of 22 engineers and technicians.
+Our research and development expenses were \$3.4 million and \$5.4 million in 2010, 2011 and 2012, respectively.
+We anticipate our research and development expenditures in 2013 will increase compared to 2012 as we finalize development of our next-generation UPS products and broaden our product portfolio.
+As of December 31, 2012, our research, development and engineering teams consisted of 30 engineers and technicians.